-A copy of the College Catalog College Central Where do I get: A copy of the Class Schedule College Central, Admissions & Records, Counseling Services or Office of the Vice President of Student Services A copy of my transcript College Central Change College Central or the Bookstore A student ID Card The VC/UHV Library, first floor circulation desk How do I: Contact faculty Ask instructors how they prefer to be reached or call campus switchboard at 361-573-3291 Get my grades visit www.victoriacollege.edu and click on Pirate Portal.
-Grade reports can also be requested at College Central or Admissions & Records Find out about campus events www.victoriacollege.edu/currentstudents and click on News & Events Post an upcoming event on the website Contact Marketing & Communications at 361-582-2416 File a complaint or concern Please refer to page 20 of this handbook What should I do: If I miss classes because of accident or illness Contact your instructors & make arrangements to make up work.
+1 Where do I get: A copy of the College Catalog College Central and on the Pirate Portal Home tab A copy of the Class Schedule The Pirate Portal Home tab A copy of my transcript College Central or by accessing the Pirate Portal Academic Services tab Change College Central or the Bookstore A student ID Card The VC/UHV Library, first floor circulation desk How do I: Contact faculty Instructors can be emailed through Blackboard on the Pirate Portal My Courses tab.
+To contact an instructor by telephone, call the switchboard at 361-573-3291.
+Get my grades Visit www.victoriacollege.edu and access the Pirate Portal My Courses tab.
+Grade reports can also be requested at College Central or Admissions & Records Find out about campus events Log in to the Pirate Portal and visit the Home tab Post an upcoming event on the website Contact Marketing & Communications at 361-582-2416 File a complaint or concern Refer to page 22 of this handbook What should I do: If I miss classes because of accident or illness Contact your instructors & make arrangements to make up work.
 Depending on the severity of the situation, dropping the course might be an option.
 When I'm ready to graduate Complete an application for graduation in College Central or Admissions & Records If I lock my keys in my car or have a dead battery Contact Campus Security by dialing 3-911, 220-1391 or 582-2580.
 They will help you contact a locksmith, service station or wrecker service.
 Can I: Sell my books back to the bookstore The bookstore will purchase books on an as-needed basis for either half the purchase price or the current wholesale price.

-What is Scholastic Probation and Enforced Withdrawal?
+What are Scholastic Probation and Enforced Withdrawal?